Backup-Gits/easy_tbot/README.md

 ```
 #### Shells
 Represented by shells.py file.
-Store a set of commands that inherit from ShellCommand class stored in
+Stores a set of commands that inherit from ShellCommand class stored in
 easy_tbot.shell.shell
-A example for edit message info
+An example of how to edit a message's info
 ```python
 from easy_tbot.shell.shell import  ShellCommand